7Cedars/powers/gitbook/for-developers/deploy-community-governance.md

         succeedAt: 51, // uint8, percentage of For votes needed to pass. delayExecution,: 600, // uint48, number of blocks that needs to pass after end of vote before law can be executed.
         // dependent laws:
-        needCompleted: 2, // uint16, the index of a law that needs to have been fulfilled before the law can be executed.
+        needFulfilled: 2, // uint16, the index of a law that needs to have been fulfilled before the law can be executed.
-        needNotCompleted, 3, // uint16, the index of a law that should NOT have been fulfilled before the law can be executed. readStateFrom, 4, // uint16, the index of a law that can be used as source of state data.
+        needNotFulfilled, 3, // uint16, the index of a law that should NOT have been fulfilled before the law can be executed. readStateFrom, 4, // uint16, the index of a law that can be used as source of state data.
         // throttling execution:
         throttleExecution, 2400 // uint48, the number of blocks that needs to have passed before the law can be executed after a prior execution.